percona/pmm-doc/docs/details/query-analytics.md

 Now let's take a look at results with different time range filters.
 1. QAN with default time range filter (Last 12 hours) - two rows in overview (one for CREATE query, another for INSERT).
 In the Details panel, the count for the INSERT query is 2.
 2. Range 8:05:00 - 8:06:00 - one row in overview for CREATE query, because none of INSERT queries were executed by that time
-3. Range 8:06:00 - 8:07:00 - one row in overview for INSERT query, because CREATE query were sent in previous bucket - in details for INSERT query count is 2.
-Both queries were executed in this range
+3. Range 8:06:00 - 8:07:00 - One row in the Overview panel for the INSERT query because the CREATE query was sent in the previous bucket.
+In the Details Panel, the count for the INSERT query is 2 since both queries were executed in this range.

 Remember that it may take up to 2 minutes for all the data to be visible in QAN after the queries have finished executing.